dancer1325/go-ethereum/cmd/clef/tutorial.md

 ## Under the hood

-While doing the operations above, these files have been created:
+* FROM above operations,
+  * create the files

 ```text
 $ ls -laR ~/.clef/